JanLascala/db-university/readme.md

 ## table departments

-literature:
+literature: NOT NULL
-biology:
-art:
+biology:NOT NULL
+art:NOT NULL

 ### courses ###
 ##  table literature_courses
-european_literature:
+european_literature: NOT NULL
-asian_literature:
+asian_literature:NOT NULL

 ## biology_courses
-human_biology:
+human_biology: NOT NULL
-flora_biology:
+flora_biology: NOT NULL
-fauna_biology:
+fauna_biology:NOT NULL

 ## art_courses
-sketch_art:
+sketch_art: NOT NULL
-painting_art:
+painting_art: NOT NULL
-sculpting_art:
+sculpting_art: NOT NULL
-digital_art:
+digital_art: NOT NULL

 ### Teachers ###

 ## literature_teachers
 id: (BIGINT)- auto-increment  NOT NULL
-fullname:
+fullname: NOT NULL
-telephone:
+telephone: NOT NULL
-address:
+address: NOT NULL
-email:
+email: NOT NULL
-Specialization:
+Specialization: NOT NULL

 ## biology_teachers
 id: (BIGINT)- auto-increment  NOT NULL
-fullname:
+fullname: NOT NULL
-telephone:
+telephone: NOT NULL
-address:
+address: NOT NULL
-email:
+email: NOT NULL
-Specialization:
+Specialization: NOT NULL

 ## art_teachers
 id: (BIGINT)- auto-increment  NOT NULL
-fullname:
+fullname: NOT NULL
-telephone:
+telephone: NOT NULL
-address:
+address: NOT NULL
-email:
+email: NOT NULL
-Specialization:
+Specialization: NOT NULL

+## exam_appeals
+id: (BIGINT)- auto-increment  NOT NULL student_id:NOT NULL
+student_vote: NOT NULL
+teacher_id:NOT NULL
+course:

+## students
+id: (BIGINT)- auto-increment  NOT NULL
+fullname: NOT NULL
+telephone: NOT NULL
+address: NOT NULL
+email: NOT NULL
+department:NOT NULL
+course:NOT NULL
+vote.
+NOT NULL